Monster’s Privacy Commitment Overview

 In addition, at the time of registration for an account, you have the option to elect or not elect to receive additional communications, information and promotions, including without limitation, free informational newsletters from us relating to topics that may be of special interest to you, such as career management advice.

 Monster cannot ensure that all of your private communications and other personal information will never be disclosed in ways not otherwise described in this Privacy Commitment.
 Therefore, although we are committed to protecting your privacy, we do not promise, and you should not expect, that your personal information or private communications will always remain private.
 As a user of the Web Site, you understand and agree that you assume all responsibility and risk for your use of the Web Site, the internet generally, and the documents you post or access and for your conduct on and off the Web Site.

 Disclosure of Information to Others

 We give you the option of putting your resume in our database.

-When you create or post a resume to the Monster Sites, that resume is stored in our searchable resume database in India and a backup copy is stored in our database at USA.
+When you create or post a resume to the Sites, that resume is stored in our searchable resume database in India.
 You may control the status of your resume by setting it to private or public.

 If you set your resume as public, but want your contact information to be confidential, your resume will be searchable by potential employers, but we will hide your contact information and current company.
 You must also remove your contact information from your uploaded or copy and paste text resume.
 You should be aware that if you have a rare skill or job title, for example, it may still be possible for you to be identified even without your contact details being included.
 If you are worried about being identified, you should not include specific details by which you could be identified.
 If you use a confidential resume to apply to a job online, the employer to whom you send your resume will be able to view your contact information in order to contact you about your application.